 The Department of Physics has over 900 graduates—in 46 states and 15 foreign nations—who have gone on to careers in telecommunications, materials, astrophysics, signal processing, theoretical research, academia, and many other fields.
 Our alumni have sought answers to some of our most challenging problems today, in areas including thin film studies, vibrations and rotordynamics, and green energy.

 Werner R. Vogt, a native of Germany, was raised in Sault Ste.
 Marie, Ontario.
 He earned a BS in Physics from Michigan Technological University in 1966, and then studied business at the University of Michigan.
 His first position was with Union Carbide, and by 1971 he was promoted to Plant Manager of the Consumer Product Division in Geneva, Switzerland.
-While working for Union Carbide, Werner traveled worldwide to build plants for Union Carbide’s battery and . . .
+While working for . . .

-We like to stay connected with our alumni and our current students enjoy learning about your achievements and milestones.
-Tell us about your career, share a story, submit an old photo, and read our newsletter.
+We like to stay connected with alumni and current students enjoy learning about your achievements, milestones or share a story or old photo.